-Teachers are available to parents throughout the school year to keep the lines of communication open in the best interest of the children.
+Teachers are expected to be reasonably available to parents/guardians throughout the school year to keep the lines of communication open in the best interest of the students.
 Parent-teacher conferences can be scheduled throughout the school year if necessary.
-Parents should first privately contact a teacher with any concerns about a child or class situation before seeking intervention of the director or school administration.
+Parents should first privately contact a teacher with any concerns about a student or class concerns before seeking intervention by the school administration.